ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

   checks encoded in the configuration of GitHub Actions.

 - **Overall Technical Knowledge and Skill Mastery of Either
-  :fontawesome-solid-check: or :fontawesome-solid-times:**: An engineering effort will also receive a checkmark grade when the contents of the GitHub repository reveals the mastery of the technical knowledge and skills developed during the completion of the project.
+  :fontawesome-solid-check: or :fontawesome-solid-xmark:**: An engineering effort will also receive a checkmark grade when the contents of the GitHub repository reveals the mastery of the technical knowledge and skills developed during the completion of the project.
 As a part of this assessment, the